DynaMark: A Reinforcement Learning Framework for Dynamic Watermarking in Industrial Machine Tool Controllers: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the U.S. National Science Foundation under Grant 2501479.
+This work was supported by the U.S. National Science Foundation under Grant 2622141.

-\begin{IEEEbiography}[{ }]{Navid Aftabi} received his B.Sc. degree in Computer Engineering from University of Tabriz, Tabriz, Iran, in 2015.
-He earned an M.Sc. in Industrial Engineering from Sharif University of Technology, Tehran, Iran, in 2019, and another M.Sc. degree in Industrial Engineering from Sabanci University, Istanbul, Turkey, in 2022.
+\begin{IEEEbiography}[{ }]{Navid Aftabi} received his B.Sc. degree in Computer Engineering from University of Tabriz, Tabriz, Iran.
+He earned an M.Sc. in Industrial Engineering from Sharif University of Technology, Tehran, Iran.
 He is currently a Ph.D. student in the Department of Industrial \& Systems Engineering at University Washington.
-His research leverages AI, operations research, and statistical modeling to create efficient, resilient solutions for complex systems.
-He focuses on data-driven and OR-based frameworks for resiliency, anomaly detection, and recovery in cyber-physical and other complex systems.
+His research leverages AI and develops data-driven and model-based methods for cyberattack and anomaly detection, diagnosis, mitigation, and resiliency in complex cyber-physical systems.
 He is a member of Society of Manufacturing Engineers (SME), Institute for Industrial and Systems Engineers (IISE), and Institute for Operations Research and the Management Sciences (INFORMS). \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Abhishek Hanchate} (Student Member, IEEE) received his B.Tech. degree in Industrial Engineering from College of Engineering Pune (COEP) Technological University, India, in 2017, wherein he was also an exchange student at Nanyang Technological University (NTU), Singapore.
 He earned his M.S. degree in Industrial Engineering from Texas A\&M University, TX, USA in 2020.
 He is currently a Ph.D. student at Texas A\&M University, TX, USA, where he is pursuing a doctorate in Industrial Engineering and an M.S. in Electrical Engineering, specializing in data science and machine learning for smart and secure manufacturing.
 His research integrates cybersecurity for manufacturing networks and machine tool controllers with dynamic watermarking, digital twins, federated learning, and multimodal data fusion to enable resilient, privacy-preserving, and adaptive industrial systems.
 He has applied these methods to real-time anomaly detection, process monitoring, and industrial Internet of Things deployments, as well as to computer vision-based industrial inspection, active learning, Bayesian optimization, and recommendation systems.
 He is a member of Institute of Electrical and Electronics Engineers (IEEE), Society of Manufacturing Engineers (SME), Institute for Industrial and Systems Engineers (IISE), and Institute for Operations Research and the Management Sciences (INFORMS). \end{IEEEbiography}